vyshnavigogineni2000/collage_event/README.md

 # Aim:

-A good Automating Student Performance Analysis system will automate user’s activities, processes and practices, as well as increase their ability to handle a greater capacity of events.
  This is an efficient Automating Student Performance Analysis system software project that serves the functionality of an event manager.
 The event manager is the person who plans and executes the event, taking responsibility for the creative, technical and logistical elements.